DFE-Digital/sdd-technical-documentation/how_to_guides/set_up_status_cake.md

 ### Create a new Contact Group

 - On the `ALERTING` menu on the left click `New Contact Group`
-- Give the name a suitable name
+- Give the name a suitable name using the naming convention `team-subteam` e.g. SDD-Manage an academy transfer
-- Add emails to be notified as required
+- Add emails to be notified as required.
+Note that whilst testing you should use a suitable personal email address such as your education.gov.uk email address, but for production scenarios a team-wide email should be used so that the notification isn't tied to an account and multiple people will receive the notification
 - In slack integrations select the integration you created in the step above
 - Click Save Now